alexreinert/piVCCU/README.md

       ```
    3. Install piVCCU as described above
    4. Restore the system backup using the CCU web interface
-   5. Remove YAHM specific configuration stuff
+   5. Remove YAHM specific configuration stuff (this needs to done, even if you used a new sd card image and after every restore of a YAHM backup)
       ```bash
       sudo systemctl stop pivccu.service